 Column Heading Requirements and Options Row Cell Requirements and Options Time This is column A as in Figure 4 Enter the text Time.
 No abbreviations allowed but it is not case sensitive.
 It is also not required but recommended to include so you know which column of data it applies to.
-Any numerical input for the time that corresponds to the unit selected on the Configuration window e.g. 0.0, 773, 1000, 1500, are times in seconds, which is the unit chosen in the example shown in Figure 5.
+Valid format and entries for each row in this column: Any numerical input for the time that corresponds to the unit selected on the Configuration window e.g. 0.0, 773, 1000, 1500, are times in seconds, which is the unit chosen in the example shown in Figure 5.
 Temperature This is column B as in Figure 4 Enter the text Temperature.
 No abbreviations allowed but it is not case sensitive.
 It is also not required but recommended to include so you know which column of data it applies to.
-Any numerical input for the temperature that corresponds to the unit selected on the Configuration window e.g. 1173, 1050, 1075, are temperatures in Celsius, which is the unit chosen in the example shown in Figure 5
+Valid format and entries for each row in these columns: Any numerical input for the temperature that corresponds to the unit selected on the Configuration window e.g. 1173, 1050, 1075, are temperatures in Celsius, which is the unit chosen in the example shown in Figure 5

-Numerical Parameters on the Options Tab
+Options Tab

-The Precipitation Calculator Numerical Parameters settings are located on the Configuration window \rightarrow Options tab.
+The Precipitation Calculator settings including the section Numerical Parameters are located on the Configuration window \rightarrow Options tab.

-For equations and details about these settings, see "Numerical Method" on page 90.
+For equations and details about these settings, see "Numerical Method" on page 104.